ereiskind/Alma_Automation/About_Alma.md

   * Titles are the bibliographic MARC records
   * Portfolios are for the individual instances of the resource (roughly the FRBR item)
 * Portfolios are grouped into collections
+  * The grouping of the portfolios and the metadata common to all the portfolios are handled by the electronic service, which are contained within collections, which handles metadata applicable to the group as a whole
-  * Collections also have MARC records, but these are rarely used and can be hidden in Primo results
+  * Collections have MARC records, but these are rarely used and can be hidden in Primo results

 #### Collections

+#### Electronic Services
+* Configuration changes that should trickle down to all portfolios in a collection, like enabling the proxy, are made in the electronic service
+* The tool for uploading spreadsheets for bulk updates is part of the electronic service's portfolio list

 #### Portfolios

-**For enabling the proxy in all the portfolios in a collection, the proxy needs to be activated in the collection's electronic service**

 #### Title Records
 * The 001/primary key is called the MMS ID